Updated August 24, 2023

-This chart type is no different than a column chart, only that here we have horizontal bars.
-In order to build a horizontal bar, select the requisite bar chart option from the Bar option as shown in the following screenshot.
+This chart type is no different than a column chart, only that we have horizontal bars here.
+To build a horizontal bar, select the bar chart option from the Bar option, as shown in the following screenshot.

 As we can see in the above screenshot, we selected clustered bar in 3-D, which gave us a clustered 3-D bar graph, as shown in the following screenshot.
-Using this visualization, we can compare sales for three cities for four quarters.
+We can use this visualization to compare sales for three cities for four quarters.

 5. Area Chart

-This chart represents the trend of a measure for various categories over a period of time.
+This chart represents the trend of a measure for various categories over time.
 The chart makes use of areas to present the data.
-In order to generate an area chart, we shall follow the steps as mentioned in the below screenshot.
+To generate an area chart, we shall follow the steps in the screenshot below.

-As we can see above, we selected the requisite range, and then from the Area option, selected the requisite Area chart option.
-As a result, we got the following chart, as shown by the following screenshot.
+As we can see above, we selected the requisite range, and then we selected the requisite Area chart option from the Area option.
+As a result, we got the following chart, as shown in the screenshot.
 The area chart gives us a quick insight into the sales trend over the quarters for the three cities.

 6. Scatter Chart

 This chart helps in determining the relation between two variables.
 It is also referred to as the X-Y chart.
-The chart requires two series and takes individual corresponding values as x and y coordinates.
-In order to build a scatter plot, first, select the data and then select the requisite scatter plot option, as can be seen in the following screenshot.
+The chart requires two series and takes corresponding individual values as x and y coordinates.
+To build a scatter plot, select the data and then the requisite scatter plot option, as seen in the following screenshot.

 Following the above procedure leads to the creation of a scatter plot.
 As we can see, the pattern formed by the scatter plot allows us to derive insights based on the context.